Sunset Grill to participate in ‘Unite for a Bite’ fundraiser

 A percentage of the restaurant’s sales will be donated to the organization in support of the WCR’s many scholarship and educational programs.

-The date of the event, Saturday, Aug.
-15, was selected by Sunset Grill executive chef Amy Visco to commemorate the anniversary of renowned chef Julia Child’s birthday.
+The date of the event, Thursday, Aug.
+13, was selected by Sunset Grill executive chef Amy Visco to commemorate the anniversary of renowned chef Julia Child’s birthday on that date.

 Visco also says that the book, “Julie and Julia: 365 Days, 524 Recipes, 1 Tiny Apartment Kitchen,” by Julie Powell – also the source of inspiration for the new movie “Julie & Julia,” starring Meryl Streep and Amy Adams – gave her further incentive to go with a Julia Child theme.

 The book, “Julie and Julia,” follows the author’s attempts to cook every single dish in Child’s “Mastering the Art of French Cooking, Volume 1.”

 “With the movie coming out, Julia Child’s birthday being the fifteenth and her being such a huge inspiration for all women chefs, everything just ties together,” Visco said.

 “This will be the fourth fundraiser that I’ve done for the organization here on the island,” Visco said, listing two jazz-themed events at Ellington’s on Sanibel and last year’s Unite for a Bite event at the Sunset Grill.

 “Five percent of the profits will go to the organization.
 They (WCR) offer so many different scholarships and internship programs that are really amazing. ” Visco said.

 According to the WCR’s Web site, www.womenchefs.org, an amount of almost $10,000 was raised nationwide by restaurants participating in last year’s event.